VisualBoy/OctroPrint-PrusaConnect-Bridge/.doc/prompt_for_Jules.md

 Hi Jules,

-We are about to start the development of an OctoPrint plugin.
+We are about to start the development of an OctoPrint plugin .
 The main goal is to integrate my Geeetech A10 3D printer (running Marlin 2.1 firmware, currently managed by OctoPrint on a Raspberry Pi) with Prusa Connect.
 To do this, we will use the official `prusa-connect-sdk-printer` Software Development Kit (SDK) provided by Prusa.

 **Project Setup and Resources:**

-- **Starting Repository:** You will be working on my GitHub repository, which is a fork of the "Hello World" example for OctoPrint plugins.
-I will provide you with access to this repository and the specific branch where you should commit your work.
+- **Starting Repository:** You will be working on my GitHub repository https://github.com/VisualBoy/OctroPrint-PrusaConnect-Bridge, I will provide you with access to this repository and the specific branch where you should commit your work.
 - **Reference Materials:** You will have access to:
-    1. A detailed research report I received, which outlines the strategy, architecture, and technical details for this plugin.
+    1. A detailed research report I received, which outlines the strategy, architecture, and technical details for this plugin https://github.com/VisualBoy/OctroPrint-PrusaConnect-Bridge/raw/refs/heads/main/.doc/Prusa%20Connect%20bridge%20for%20Octoprint%20overview.md
-    2. The official documentation for OctoPrint plugin development.
+    2. The official documentation for OctoPrint plugin development https://docs.octoprint.org/en/master/plugins/gettingstarted.html
     3. The official documentation for the Prusa Connect SDK (`prusa-connect-sdk-printer`).
-Please refer to these documents for a thorough understanding of the context and technical specifications.
+Please refer to these documents for a thorough understanding of the context and technical specifications https://github.com/prusa3d/Prusa-Connect-SDK-Printer

 **Expected Output:** The primary output of your work will be functional Python code, committed iteratively to the designated branch of the GitHub repository.
 Each commit should represent a functional step forward, allowing me to test the plugin as development progresses.